grid-line

 From attacks on random consumers to government-sponsored cyber warfare, cybercrime is a persistent and growing threat.

-A 2022 global survey from Hiscox showed 43% of companies reported a cyber attack in 2021 and 48% reported at least one in 2022.
+A 2022 global survey from Hiscox showed 43% of companies reported a cyber attack.

-The most frightening statistic from that report was the fact that 20% of attacked organizations said the cost of the damage threatened their solvency.
+The most alarming statistic from that report was the fact that 20% of attacked organizations said the cost of the damage threatened their solvency.

 uk-cyber-readiness-min.webp